Find code issues with code inspection

-- ReSharper finds and highlights code issues automatically in design time for all files opened in the editor.
+ReSharper finds and highlights code issues automatically in design time for all files opened in the editor.

-- You can find code issues in the specified scope, which can be as large as the whole solution.
+You can find code issues in the specified scope, which can be as large as the whole solution.

-- You can also find code issues from the command line.
+You can also find code issues from the command line.

 In this section:

-This feature is supported in the following languages/technologies:
+This feature is supported in the following languages and technologies:

 The instructions and examples given here address the use of the feature in C#.
-For details specific to other languages, see corresponding topics in the ReSharper by Language section.
+For more information about other languages, refer to corresponding topics in the ReSharper by language section.